 February is ‘Heart Healthy’ month.
 Here’s a list of very heart friendly foods!
+Some of these might incite allergy for some, so it’d pay to use one of those food sensitivity test kits first.

 1. Salmon: An excellent source of omega-3-fatty acids.
 Choose wild, pacific salmon when you can, and you’ll be making an environmentally friendly choice as well.